 After School Clubs

-The PE Co-ordinator, Sports Apprentice and Derby County coaches deliver a choice of after school physical activities.
+Miss Holland and Derby County coaches deliver a choice of after school physical activities.
 Popular clubs with the children have been multi-sports, football, gymnastics, skipping, cheer-leading and GoNoodle.
 We look forward to trying out different choices in the future as we aim to follow the children’s interests.
 Further information on clubs that we are offering this academic year can be found here.

 Health and Fitness Week